-2. PAYMENT OBLIGATION: The undersigned agrees to: (A) assume full, legal obligation for payment according to the terms of this Contract; (B) pay late fees in the amount of $______ if not paid within 5 days of the due date and interest at ___% per annum on any past-due (unpaid after 30 days of the date due) accounts; (C) pay all costs of collection including reasonable attorney's fees; and (D) submit to mediation and arbitration all disputes concerning payment.
-Failure to abide by the arbitration ruling may result in Student losing eligibility to continue as a student.
+2. PAYMENT OBLIGATION: The undersigned agrees to: (A) assume full, legal obligation for payment according to the terms of this Contract; (B) pay late fees in the amount of $______ if not paid within 5 days of the due date and interest at ___% per annum on any past-due (unpaid after 30 days of the date due) accounts; (C) pay all costs of collection including reasonable attorney's fees.
+For disputes, see section 16.

-3. SECURITY DEPOSIT: The payment of $_________ serves as a security deposit and may include an application fee and utilities deposit as stated in section 1.
+3. SECURITY DEPOSIT: The payment of $_________ serves as a security deposit.
 Those items which may be expensed against the security deposit include: late or unpaid rent, penalties and interest, costs of collection, damage to the premises beyond usual wear and tear, any fees called for under this Contract including cancellation/transfer fees, liquidated damages for cancellation of this Contract as provided for in section 4, and such additional charges as are found in the University-approved addendum.

-Student will be given a signed, itemization of deduction along with the deposit balance within 30 days following termination of tenancy.
-In order to expedite return of the deposit, Student should provide manager with mailing address and/or self-addressed, stamped envelope.
+Student will be given an itemization of deduction along with the deposit balance within 30 days following termination of tenancy.
+In order to expedite return of the deposit, Student should provide Landlord with mailing address and/or self-addressed, stamped envelope.
 Any objection to the itemization and returned deposit must be submitted in writing to Landlord within 90 days or all claims are waived.
-Unresolved issues concerning the deposit return shall be subject to mediation/arbitration.
+Unresolved issues concerning the deposit return shall be subject to arbitration.

 4. CANCELLATION/TRANSFER OF CONTRACT PRIOR TO OCCUPANCY START DATE: (A) Up to 61 days prior to contract occupancy start date: Either party may cancel this Contract by written notice and a $_______ fee paid by the initiating party.
 If Landlord initiates the cancellation request, a full refund of all monies paid including the cancellation fee will be returned to Student within 15 days; (B) Within 60 days of occupancy start date: This contract may not be cancelled within 60 days prior to semester occupancy start date unless agreed upon in writing by both parties.
 Student, however, may find a suitable replacement for his/her Contract.
 When a suitable replacement is provided (acknowledgement of suitability cannot unreasonably be withheld), Landlord will notify Student in writing of Student's release of obligation and refund any monies paid minus a $_______ transfer fee.
-If Student is unable to provide a suitable replacement, Landlord may collect for all the obligations contained in this Contract but must demonstrate commercially reasonable efforts to mitigate damages by filling the leased space; (C) Individuals who have entered into this Contract anticipating admission to BYU-Idaho who are ultimately not admitted shall be refunded all monies paid, including the full security deposit upon prompt notification that their admission was denied; (D) New students may not contract for a semester prior to their assigned track.
+If Student is unable to provide a suitable replacement, Landlord may collect for all the obligations contained in this Contract but must demonstrate commercially reasonable efforts to mitigate damages by filling the leased space; (C) New students may not contract for a semester prior to their assigned track.

 5. BREACH OF CONTRACT BY STUDENT: Student may be in breach of Contract for the following reasons: (A) Student voluntarily withdrawing from BYU-Idaho during a semester; (B) Student is required to leave University for violation of the Honor Code, Academic Suspension, or when Student fails to maintain eligibility to live in student-approved housing.
 (Students who have lost their eligibility cannot continue living in student housing.
 See "Eligibility for Approved Housing"); (C) Student fails to make any payment under this contract when due; (D) When cost of damages caused by Student or any guests of Student exceeds the amount of the security deposit; (E) When Student violates the Apartment Living Standards; (F) When Student conduct interferes with other residents' rights to peaceful enjoyment of the premises, recklessly endangers human life including self, or damages, defaces, or destroys the property of or threatens physical harm against other students or the Landlord; or (G) When Student suffers, permits, or maintains any nuisance or any health or safety hazard on the premises.
 Student agrees to cover all costs of eviction including legal penalties provided by law and attorney's fees.
 Student is under full obligation of this agreement including payment in full unless a suitable replacement can be found as stated in section 4(B).

-6. BREACH OF CONTRACT BY LANDLORD: Landlord may be in breach of Contract for the following reasons: (A) Landlord fails to maintain complex according to BYU-Idaho requirements as stated in the Approved Housing Guidebook; (B) Landlord materially misrepresents complex on website and/or in written information such as e-mails, flyers, brochures, etc.; (C) When Landlord suffers, permits, or maintains any nuisance or any health or safety hazard on the premises.
+6. BREACH OF CONTRACT BY LANDLORD: Landlord may be in breach of Contract for the following reasons: (A) Landlord fails to maintain property according to BYU-Idaho requirements as stated in the Approved Housing Guidebook; (B) Landlord materially misrepresents property on website and/or in written information such as e-mails, flyers, brochures, etc. or (C) Landlord suffers, permits, or maintains any nuisance or any health or safety hazard on the premises.
 Landlord agrees to release Student from this Contract and cover moving costs.

-7. TERMINATION OF CONTRACT AFTER OCCUPANCY START DATE: If there is no breach of Contract by either Student or Landlord as indicated above, this Contract may be terminated for the following reasons upon the agreement of both parties: (1) Unforeseeable and unexpected catastrophic loss or serious illness; (2) Death of Student; (3) Student called into active military duty.
+7. TERMINATION OF CONTRACT AFTER OCCUPANCY START DATE: If there is no breach of Contract by either Student or Landlord as indicated above, this Contract may be terminated for the following reasons upon the agreement of both parties: (1) Unforeseeable and unexpected catastrophic event or serious illness; or (2) Student called into active military duty.
 In such instances, appropriate verification must be promptly provided to the Landlord.
-All rent will be prorated from the date of notice and the contract will be terminated without penalty or further obligation.
+In the event of the death of a Student, Landlord will be notified by family and/or the University.
+For all reasons states above, rent will be prorated from the date of notice and the contract will be terminated without penalty or further obligation.